bahanonu/ciatah/README.md

 	- Raw uncompressed grayscale `[x y frames]` avi.

 ### Cell images
-- IC filters from PCA-ICA
+- IC filters from PCA-ICA and images from CNMF(-E).
 	- `[x y n]` matrix
 	- `x` and `y` being height/width of video and `n` is number of ICs output.

 ### Cell traces
-- IC traces from PCA-ICA
+- IC traces from PCA-ICA and images from CNMF(-E).
 	- `[n f]` matrix.
 	- `n` is number of ICs output and `f` is number of movie frames.